All Episodes

 The program is live desk with Martha McCallum, Fox News Channel.

-She uh has asked me to be a guest on her program a number of times, and I just can never do it because our programs occur at the same time during the busy broadcast day.
+She has asked me to be a guest on her program a number of times, and I just can never do it because our programs occur at the same time during the busy broadcast day.

-So she then said uh not long ago, well, next time you're in New York, could you walk down the street and we do a pre-tape?
+So she then said not long ago, well, next time you're in New York, could you walk down the street and we do a pre-tape?

 And I said, I don't want to do that.

-I'd say right in the middle of show prep, uh show prep's intense time, and I came up with the idea of doing a simulcast.
+And I came up with the idea of doing a simulcast.

-I said, why don't you just put a camera right here in our studio, just a little camera, put a fox camera in here, uh, and you'll be in New York, we'll be here, we can simulcast it, and uh you can you can conduct the interview that way.
+I said, why don't you just put a camera right here in our studio, just a little camera, put a Fox camera in here, and you'll be in New York.

 Well, that led to an entire Fox crew coming down here.

-Uh Martha is right now doing the first half hour of her show from another studio here at the EIB Southern Command.
+Martha is right now doing the first half hour of her show from another studio here at the EIB Southern Command.

-Uh we've got Fox equipment all over the place.
+We've got Fox equipment all over the place.

-These poor guys have been here since 7 o'clock this morning setting up, and we overloaded our power supply, uninterrupted old power supply with uh with all this stuff, and it and it uh it blew.
+And we overloaded our power supply, uninterrupted power supply with all this stuff, and it blew.

-Uh we think we fried it.
+We think we fried it.

-We're gonna have to reboot the thing.
+We're going to have to reboot the thing.

 It's a major reboot.

-But regardless, if you're watching a dental cam, that's why the neon rush limboss sign is not on, the fluorescents above the desk are not on, because they're on that power supply.
+But regardless, if you're watching a ditto cam, that's why the neon rush limbo sign is not on.

-Uh and so we uh we just we don't have it.
+And so we don't have it.

-What is so funny in there, Snerdly?
+What is so funny in there, Snerdley?

 Are you got some idiot on the phone?